Zojirushi vs Tiger Rice Cooker

 - you want the most intuitive, least-fussy machine

-- you cook rice 3-5 times a week
+- you cook rice 3 to 5 times a week

 Choose Tiger if…